U.S. Open 2022: Can you guess the 10 golfers who've made the most money in their U.S. Open careers?

-Jack Nicklaus played in 44 U.S. Open during his historic career, won a record tying four times and earned a grand total of $363,955.
-That’s slightly more than the player who finishes in eighth place will earn at Torrey Pine.
+Consider that Jack Nicklaus played in 44 U.S. Open during his historic career, won a record tying four times and earned a grand total of $363,955.
+That’s slightly more than the player who finishes in 12th place will earn at Brookline.
 Arnold Palmer, in 32 U.S. Open starts, made $112,119.50.
-Finish 23rd on Sunday, and you’ve made more.
-Ben Hogan’s career U.S. Open earnings ($32,651.66) get beat by the 47th-place finisher.
+Finish 31st in the 2022 championship and you’ve made more.
+Ben Hogan’s career U.S. Open earnings ($32,651.66) get beat by the last-place finisher among the pros.

 So, can you guess the 10 tour pros who’ll be named below?
 Probably, but we bet there will be a few surprises, too.
-(All stats are through the 2020 U.S. Open at Winged Foot.)
+(All stats are through the 2021 U.S. Open at Torrey Pines.)

 • • •